by Emily Neumann, Attorney at Law

 If you have already obtained the change of status this year and want to continue working for your L-1 employer, you need to take action quickly to either file a change of status back to L-1 or take a trip and come back using your valid L-1 visa stamp to regain your L-1 status.
 Continuing to work for the L-1 employer after the change of status (COS) has taken effect can negatively impact a future green card application.

-Thanks to Emily for writing the guest article for us, she is the best!
-Please reach out to using her using her contact info for any immigration issue, she is a highly qualified immigration attorney and can help you with your case!
+Thanks to Emily for writing the guest article for us.
+You may reach out to her using her blog ( listed below) for any immigration issue, she is a highly qualified immigration attorney and can help you with your case!

 ————————————-About the Author————————————–